Soba: Hot soba

+Noodle varieties

-Varieties of soba noodles and types of soba in Japan
+Different flavors and types of soba noodles are available.

-Buckwheat is ready for harvest in three months, allowing four crops a year, mainly in spring, summer, and autumn.
 In Japan, buckwheat is produced mainly in Hokkaido.
 Soba that is made with newly harvested buckwheat is called shin-soba.
 It is sweeter and more flavorful than regular soba.

-Nagano Prefecture is famous for soba.
-The noodles are known as shinshu soba.
-One of the reasons for this popularity is that Nagano has natural features well-suited to soba production.
-The land has plenty of volcanic ash soil because of its highland location.
-It also has an extreme difference in temperatures.
-Many famous soba production centers can be found across the prefecture, from the Kurohime and Togakushi highlands in the north to the Kaida highlands in the south, and the prefecture boasts the second-highest production of soba in Japan.
-Many facilities are also engaged in integrated soba manufacturing, from cultivation to milling and cutting.
-Many of these facilities provide soba cutting courses for customers, forming one of the major leisure activities of Nagano.
+Nagano Prefecture is famous for a variety of soba called shinshu soba, because the region's volcanic soil and temperature extremes are suited for growing buckwheat.
+From the Kurohime and Togakushi highlands in the north to the Kaida highlands in the south, and the prefecture boasts the second-highest production of soba in Japan.
+Many facilities integrate cultivation, milling and cutting, and provide soba cutting courses for customers, a major leisure activity in Nagano.
+Only noodles containing 40% or more buckwheat flour can carry the shinshu name.

-Soba noodles are produced by mixing buckwheat flour with some wheat flour (to reduce brittleness), adding water, mixing, kneading, rolling and cutting.
-As a general rule, only noodles containing 40% or more soba flour can carry the shinshu name.